5 Things to Know About Inman Park

 You Won’t Go Hungry

 Between the dining options located within Krog Street Market and the surrounding streets, there is something for every palate.
 Julianna’s is a crepe shop with a very tasty selection of sweet and savory crepes, as well as locally-roasted coffee.
-Parish: The Brassiere and Neighborhood Café is delightful on a Sunday afternoon; you can eat downstairs and get an open-air experience.
 For casual dining, try Folk Art, a comfort food restaurant decorated wall-to-wall with old timey art.
-It has an extensive list of food items from french toast to fried shrimp.
+It has an extensive list of food items from French toast to fried shrimp.

 You Won’t Get Bored